Free Stuff to Do for Kids: 2020

-Long summer days are here and kids are looking for things to do.
-We’ve rounded up a list of free family-friendly activities in Staunton that will keep the dreaded “I’m boreds” at bay.
+We’ve rounded up a list of free family-friendly activities in Staunton that will get you moving and keep the dreaded “I’m boreds” at bay.
 Save this for future reference; we’re sure you’ll look to it as a resource for a while to come.

 Enjoy the art gallery experience and support local artists at the Co-Art Gallery and the Artisans Loft.
 Visit the R.R.
 Smith Center for history and rotating exhibits.
 Mary Baldwin University hosts several exhibits tin its Hunt Gallery each academic year.
 Check out the Blue Star Parent Tool Kit for great ideas to get your kids interacting with what they see during a visit to a museum or gallery.